osome-iu/CoVaxxy/README.md

 ## Acknowledgments

 This project is supported in part by the Knight Foundation and Craig Newmark Philanthropies.
+We used the Extreme Science and Engineering Discovery Environment (XSEDE), which is supported by National Science Foundation grant number ACI-1548562.